 It should be ensured that all payments due to the firm, including release of the Performance Security, are made on a priority basis without avoidable delay as per the tender/contract conditions.
+Preference may be given to release the payment through e-payment mechanism instead of cheque/DDs.
 Before the payment is made, the invoice should be cross-checked with the actual receipt of material to ensure that the payment matches the actual performance.